 $21,000 was donated by Oracle and was used to buy a Thermal Imagining Camera.
 Redwood City is one more camera closer to their goal of having a camera on every Engine and the Truck.

 Stemming from childhood memories of attending Memorial Services with his dad, and also from losing a close friend/fellow fire fighter, Fire Fighter Greg Da Cunha organized the first non-denominational memorial service for fallen public safety members in South San Mateo County in September 2002.
 By popular demand, the event was later expanded to cover public safety agencies in the northern part of San Mateo County, in addition to the southern agencies.

-Also in April 2003, Alpio Barbara, owner of Redwood General Tire, spearheaded the Chamber of Commerce’s local businesses to raise money to buy a 4th Thermal Imagining Camera for the Department.
-R.C.F.D. is now only 2 cameras away from their goal of a camera on each of their responding apparatus.
+Also in April 2003, Alpio Barbara, owner of Redwood General Tire, spearheaded the Chamber of Commerce’s local businesses to raise money to buy a fourth Thermal Imagining Camera for the Department.
+R.C.F.D. is now only 2 cameras away from the goal of a camera on each responding apparatus.